-A cable is often made of several twisted pairs grouped together inside a protective jacket.
+A cable often consists of several twisted pairs together inside a protective jacket.
 The twisting eliminates noise (electrical interference) due to adjacent pairs or other sources (motors, relays, transformers).

 UTP cable complies with the 10BaseT specification.
 This is the most commonly used twisted pair type and the most widely used on local networks.
 Here are some of its characteristics:

 - Composition: 2 copper wires covered with insulation.

 - UTP Standards: determine the number of twists per foot (33 cm) of cable depending on the intended use.

 UTP: collected in the EIA/TIA (Electronic Industries Association / Telecommunication Industries Association) Commercial Building Wiring Standard 568.
 The EIA/TIA 568 standard used UTP to create standards applicable to all spaces and cabling situations, guaranteeing the public homogeneous products.
 These standards include five categories of UTP cables: